ErpNetDocs/dev/topics/authentication/trusted-applications.md

 The scope is an unordered list of space-delimited case-sensitive strings.
 Each string denotes a permission.

-> [!note]
-> Currently, this option is ignored.

-The following token scopes are PLANNED for near future developments:
+The following token scopes are used :

 - **update**

 Allows the user application to update data in the ERP Instance.
 Without this scope, the application can only read data.
+Introduced: 21

+The following token scopes are PLANNED for near future developments:

 - **sec**